MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

    `The property prices in the example data should be between $100,000 and $1,000,000.`

+9. Respond in the Copilot chat:

+   `Add a column for notes.`

-9. Review the suggested Real Estate Property table.
+10. Review the suggested Real Estate Property table.
 Compare your columns to the following and make any adjustments needed for them to align:
    - ID
    - Address
    - Price
    - Size
    - Owner
    - Owner Email
+   - Notes

    > **Note:**
    >
    > You may prompt Copilot to create any missing columns.
 Consider responding in the chat with something like, "Create an ID column".

-10. Select **Create**.
+11. Select **Create**.

 ### Exercise 2: Create a canvas app for managing real estate showings